Skip to content

 Editing Classes

-• Click on a class to select it for new annotations
+• Rename: Click a class name in the table to edit it inline

 class Colors

 Each class is assigned a color from the Ultralytics palette.
-Colors are consistent across the Platform for easy recognition.
+You can customize colors using the color picker on the Classes tab.
+Colors are consistent across the platform for easy recognition.

 Keyboard Shortcuts